Kunind27/Machine-Learning/README.md

 <h>**Machine Learning**</h>

 Hey!
 This is Kunind here.
-This GitHub Repository contains the solutions of the <a href="https://github.com/dibgerge/ml-coursera-python-assignments">Python Version</a> (the course assignments were meant to be done in GNU Octave or MATLAB) of <a href="https://www.coursera.org/learn/machine-learning"> Andrew Ng's Machine Learning course</a>
+This GitHub Repository contains the solutions of the <a href="https://github.com/dibgerge/ml-coursera-python-assignments">Python Version</a> (the course assignments were meant to be done in `GNU Octave` or `MATLAB`) of <a href="https://www.coursera.org/learn/machine-learning"> Andrew Ng's Machine Learning course</a>
 on <a href="https://www.coursera.org/">Coursera</a>.

-I also have uploaded an **xlsx** file named **ML Error History** in which I've recorded all the types of errors I faced when solving the programming assignments in Python.
+I also have uploaded an **xlsx** file named **ML Error History** in which I've recorded all the types of errors I faced when solving the programming assignments in `Python`.
 Feel free to go through them if you're stuck at a certain point in your solution for a really long time!

 The Contents of the Exercises are as follows:
 <ul>